chadwhitacre/openpath/2024/distributing-funds-in-open-source/index.md

 approaches.
 In this post I want to talk about the second part: assuming funds are flowing, how do we distribute them?

-{% include img.html src="pachinko.jpg" caption="Not a perfect analogy but I picture distribution as a sort of pachinko machine." url="https://www.youtube.com/watch?v=7RTg89WEsXQ" %}
+{% include img.html src="pachinko.jpg" caption="It's not a perfect analogy, but I imagine distribution as a pachinko machine." url="https://www.youtube.com/watch?v=7RTg89WEsXQ" %}

 ## A Policy Goal